SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 We like to provide an executive summary within the body of the email itself so people can derive value without clicking through, but also provide a link to the full article.
 Publish links to the new, helpful piece of content on your social media platforms and be sure to comment, like, and share within your team soon after publishing, to amplify its reach.
 Finally, within Google Search Console, submit the new URL to be crawled as soon as possible.
 If your website is being crawled regularly, Google will find it but you can speed the process that might otherwise take a few weeks, by submitting directly to Google.

-6. Technical SEO for your B2B industrial website
+6. Also prioritize technical SEO for your B2B industrial website

-The bulk of this article focuses on content — and industrial content marketing — because creating optimized content is one of the best ways to improve your industrial website’s SEO rankings over time.
+The bulk of this article focuses on content — and industrial content marketing — because creating content optimized for search engines is one of the best ways to improve your industrial website’s SEO rankings over time.
 However, great content can only go so far if your website is missing the mark on critical SEO checkpoints.
 Make sure your website is mobile-responsive, loads quickly, doesn’t have 404 or other errors, is easily crawlable by Google, and offers an exceptional user experience.

 7. Measure, monitor and improve over time